molgenis/molgenis-emx2/docs/molgenis/dev_guidelines.md

 # Development Guidelines

-## For components
+## For component development

 To ensure consistency in the MOLGENIS interfaces, we would also like components to follow the same structure.
-Please follow these guidelines when developing components or creating new ones
+Please follow these guidelines when developing components or creating new ones.

 ### 1. Component files should start with the template